-Early in 2019, ANSTO's new Mo-99 Manufacturing Facility entered a 'transition phase', the final operational phase moving from sample production runs to commercial supply.
+Following completion of construction early in 2019, ANSTO's new Mo-99 Manufacturing Facility entered a 'transition phase', the final operational phase moving from sample production runs to commercial supply.

 ANM was granted an operational licence by ARPANSA in August 2018, subject to the successful completion of “hot” commissioning and the fulfilment of a number of licence conditions.
-Whilst relevant information has been supplied to ARPANSA, we are currently in dialogue with them regarding some requests for further information.
-Formal approval to move into commercial operation is not expected until the end of March.

 The Australian Government committed $168.8 million investment for the ANM project

 Siting licence granted from ARPANSA

 Approval granted by Department of Sustainability, Environment, Water, Population and Communities

 Licence issued for construction of both the Mo-99 Manufacturing facility and the co-located ANSTO Synroc waste treatment plant

 Contract to design and construct the new Mo-99 Manufacturing Facility awarded to Watpac Limited

 Construction of Mo-99 Manufacturing Facility commenced

 Practical completion of the Mo-99 Manufacturing Facility was achieved late in 2017